ReevesA1/ansible-bootstrap/README1.md

 ### First step
 - CHANGE PC NAME!!!!
+- If Runing Windows in Paralles Turn Off All Sharing with mac (so icons dont show up on desktop).
+- Setup terminal with powershell 7 and take a snapshot

 ### Setup Latest PowerShell
 - Install Winget with the latest version of Powershell. ( I think winget is installed by default? if not add that section here as well as in script)